Mutilar/CSE030/README.md

-# CSE030
-Work for CSE030: Data Structures
+# Coursework for CSE030: Data Structures